 Cardio for Flat Abs

 If you can’t see your abs for your belly, you need more than an ab workout.
-Aim for 30 to 60 minutes of moderate-intensity cardio on most days of the week.
+Aim for a minimum of 30 minutes of moderate-intensity cardio on most days of the week.
 Crunched for time?
 Switch to vigorous aerobic activity -- for 75 minutes each week.
 Besides burning fat, regular cardio protects against heart disease, depression, and certain types of cancer.

 Food for Flat Abs: Lean Protein